 Our industry is served by numerous small, owner-operated private companies, a few public companies and several large national and regional companies.
 In addition, relatively few barriers prevent entry into the C&I market and the distribution market.
 As a result, any organization that has adequate financial resources and access to technical expertise may become one of our competitors in those areas.
 Competition in the industry depends on a number of factors, including price.
 Certain of our competitors, including our competitors in the transmission market, may have lower overhead cost structures and, therefore, may be able to provide their services at lower rates than ours.
-In addition, some of our competitors may have greater resources than we do.
-Furthermore, two of our largest competitors have recently merged.
-We cannot be certain that our competitors will not develop the expertise, experience and resources to provide services that are superior in both price and quality to our services.
+In addition, some of our competitors will not develop the expertise, experience and resources to provide services that are superior in both price and quality to our services.
 Similarly, we cannot be certain that we will be able to maintain or enhance our competitive position within the markets we serve or maintain our customer base at current levels.
 We also may face competition from the in-house service organizations of our existing or prospective customers.
 Electric power providers often employ personnel to internally perform some of the same types of services we do.
 We cannot be certain that our existing or prospective customers will continue to outsource services in the future which could have a material adverse effect on our financial condition, results of operations and cash flows.